 To evaluate sound quality, DT’s Senior Editor Caleb Denison gave it a listen.
-It sounds closer to the Amazon Echo Tap than the full-size Echo speaker, which is admittedly a bit larger than the Home.
-While Amazon’s full-size Echo has a very large sound with full bass that doesn’t go overboard, Google’s Home over-juices the bass, and ends up sounding like it’s trying too hard.
+It sounds closer to the Amazon Echo Tap than the full-size Echo speaker.
+While Amazon’s full-size Echo has decent sound with full bass that doesn’t go overboard, Google’s Home over-juices the bass, and ends up sounding like it’s trying too hard.
 The Echo and Echo Tap can each get a bit louder before moving into distortion territory than the Home can, too – we found the Google Home would start sounding compressed and a little dirty when we pushed the volume too hard.

 As a speaker, the Home may not be able to top the Echo or Echo Tap, but considering its intended use, we think most folks will find it sounds just fine.
 Don’t get too excited about the notion of 360-degree audio, though.
 While the Home does use passive drivers to emit sound in multiple directions, it has hot and cold spots.
 Still, especially if placed near a corner, the Home can deliver a room-filling punch.